Hexworks/zircon/README.md

 ### Animations (BETA)
 Animationsn are a beta feature.
 More info [here][animations].

+### The API

+If you just want to peruse the Zircon API just navigate [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api).
+Everything which is intented to be the public API is there.

 ## Road map

 If you want to see a new feature feel free to [create a new Issue](https://github.com/Hexworks/zircon/issues/new)